StevenAvelino/Pyctures/docs/devDoc.md

 To make the code cleaner, we seperated the GUI, functions for the GUI and other functions in 3 different files. </br>
 The GUI just calls the functions contained in the 2 other files when they are needed.

+### How tools were used

+#### Pyexiv2
+This module is used to parse the metadatas of images, as said previously. </br>
+We can parse the existing values and modify them.
+Pyexiv2 is based on the Exif format that a lot of images format are based on (jpg for example). </br>
+A list of all the standards Exif tags can be found [here](http://www.exiv2.org/tags.html).

+In our application, we wanted to take already existing data from a picture, but also modify them. </br>
+The metadata we want to extract is the datetime of the picture, that will be used to rename the picture and also to show it as a property on the GUI. <7br>
+To modify metadatas, we have to refer to the list of standard Exif tags list. </br>
+The issue we encountered was the fact that we couldn't insert string in tag that wasn't an ASCII.
+Some properties that we wanted to put, like a comment, had a standard tag for it that were in ASCII, but most of the properties didn't have that.
+The only solution we found, was to use different tags that weren't coherent, but had the ASCII type.

+#### JSON
+We used JSON in the application to help speed up the search function

 ## Realization